sunitparekh/data-anonymization/README.md

 #### 0.5.0

-1. MongoDB anonymization support (NoSQL document based database support)
+1. Generate DSL from database and build schema from source as part of Whitelist approach.

 ## Want to contribute?